Spanish Grand Prix: Ferrari's Carlos Sainz and Charles Leclerc disagree after early collision in Barcelona

 "They are both responsible for both cars in the race and that could have been two cars out. "

-F1's triple-header continues with the Austrian Grand Prix this coming week - with the Sprint format returning.
+F1's triple-header continues at the Austrian Grand Prix this coming week - with the Sprint format returning.
 Watch every session live on Sky Sports F1, with Sunday's big race from 2pm.

 Stream Sky Sports live with no contract on a Month or Day membership on NOW.
 Instant access to live action from football, darts, cricket, F1, tennis, golf, rugby league, rugby union and more.